Instrumental Musicians play one or more musical instruments in recital, in accompaniment, or as members of an orchestra, band, or other musical group.

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Instrumental Musicians job description, Instrumental Musicians salary, Instrumental Musicians information, what is the job of an Instrumental Musician like, pros and cons about Instrumental Musicians, colleges and universities for Instrumental Musicians, is Musicians, Instrumental the right career for me, Medium careers to get into, careers in Art, Entertainment and Sports
+Instrumental Musicians job description, Instrumental Musicians salary, Instrumental Musicians information, what is the job of an Instrumental Musician like, pros and cons about Instrumental Musicians, colleges and universities for Instrumental Musicians, is Instrumental Musicians the right career for me, careers in Art, Entertainment and Sports